ABSOLUTE FINAL CHANCE TODAY TO SAVE BIG HERE

 Next year I’m going to start my account with just $5,000 to make it even harder for me to overcome the PDT Rule and to show you just how disciplined I can be taking the best trades…and ONLY the best trades…never afraid of missing out on trades (FOMO), always considering the risk on EVERY damn trade since all forms of trading are risky (but at least with penny stocks you can CONTROL your risk, which goes against mainstream thinking, hence why my educational business is booming teaching EXCTLY how to do this in 2-4 weekly webinars for these guys)

-I’m rambling, but this is a VERY personal subject for me so for now, see some of my recent video lessons to better understand just how great a market environment it is for buyers, especially for buyers of morning spikes no matter how small your account is since you can make 50-500% in a few hours/days (literally, see BGI, HMNY, MGT, TRCH, KURA, TWER, CIDM, OPTT, SPU and that’s all this month!)…short sellers not-so-much (which is good since shorting is risky and VERY tough for small accounts to do since many short sellers are successful ONLY because they can average up on their positions, which is impossible for people with small accounts to do and it’s pathetic how these big short sellers think their strategy is the only right/ethical strategy in all of penny stocks
+I’m rambling, but this is a VERY personal subject for me so for now, see some of my recent video lessons to better understand just how great a market environment it is for buyers, especially for buyers of morning spikes no matter how small your account is (literally, see BGI, HMNY, MGT, TRCH, KURA, TWER, CIDM, OPTT, SPU and that’s all this month!)…short sellers not-so-much (which is good since shorting is risky and VERY tough for small accounts to do since many short sellers are successful ONLY because they can average up on their positions, which is impossible for people with small accounts to do and it’s pathetic how these big short sellers think their strategy is the only right/ethical strategy in all of penny stocks

 (trust me, I know how they think, I used to be one of those narrow-minded niche traders…but I’ve since evolved and adapted to teach strategies that are more accessible for people with small accounts)